 Civil - Coroner

-The Civil/Coroner Division is responsible for all coroner functions in Napa County and for serving all civil process, as well as providing court security for three Superior Courts and four Municipal Courts, and prisoner transportation to and from Napa County Department of Correction and Prisons throughout the State.
+The Civil/Coroner Division is responsible for all Coroner functions in Napa County and for serving all civil process, as well as providing court Bailiff and security for the Napa County Superior Court, and prisoner transportation to and from the Napa County Department of Corrections and prisons/jails throughout the State.

 The Civil Division serves civil process as prescribed by law.
 The Civil process includes summons and complaints, small claims documents, restraining orders, civil warrants and any other notice or order from the courts.
 The Sheriff also levies on wages, bank accounts, vehicles or any asset of the judgment debtor pursuant to writs issued by the courts.